Hailey0528/CarND-Vehicle-Detection/writeup.md

 ### Heatmap
 At first, I obtained the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 Then I used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap and constructed bounding boxes to cover the area of each blob detected.
-Here is an example of
+The code of this part is implemented in line 191 through 223 with function `add_heat()`, `apply_threshold` and `draw_labeled_bboxes` in 122 through 158 in `car_detection.py`.

-### Here are six frames with positive detections and their corresponding heatmaps:
+Here are five test images with positive detections and their corresponding heatmaps:

 ![alt text][image7]
 ![alt text][image8]